 Made just for you

 Create a completely unique pair of made-to-measure spectacles or sunglasses.
-Pricing depends on the complexity of the design, but is typically around £425 for an acetate remake and £625 for a completely new design.
-For more information, or to book a consultation, click below.Get in touch
+Pricing depends on the complexity of the design but is typically around £425 for an acetate remake and £625 for a completely new design.
+For more information, or to book a consultation, click below or visit the help section.Get in touch

 During the first consultation we take your facial measurements and work with you to develop the design.
 We typically create three silhouettes to prototype.

 During the second consultation we review the prototypes and select your material, choosing from a wide range of zyl acetate and water buffalo horn.

 Once we have confirmed the final design, we begin making your frames by hand – this is a meticulous and highly skilled process, and typically takes around four weeks.

 Create a unique frame over a period of six to eight weeks with the help of our designers, materials and patterns.